-The price of an aftermarket strut mount replacement ranges from $10 to $350.
+The price of an aftermarket strut mount replacement ranges from $150 to $350, usually.
 However, this price range is for the part only.
 You’ll need to spend more to have it installed by a professional.

 The cost of a new strut mount also depends on its brand, series, intended location, and quantity.
 It can be bought individually, in sets, or as part of a kit.

 Strut Suspension Configurations